 The code’s vagueness included wording that made it “simply impossible to discern any limitation on its scope,” because the terms used in it — for example, stigmatize and victimize — were not self-defining.
 That vagueness also resulted in the code being overly broad, as the court found it “impossible to discern between protected and unprotected conduct.”

 The university’s policy prohibited “certain speech because it disagreed with ideas of messages sought to be conveyed.”
 This is the essence of viewpoint discrimination and a violation of the First Amendment.
 Since the Doe decision, other courts have applied its rationale to similar speech code challenges.

-Vagueness, overbreadth and viewpoint discrimination are main arguments in First Amendment cases
+Vagueness, overbreadth and viewpoint discrimination are main arguments against speech codes

 Although the Supreme Court has not offered an opinion in a speech code case, its ruling in R.A.V. v.
 St. Paul (1992) indicates that it would likely be sympathetic to the reasoning used by the Michigan court.